How To Become a Licensed Real Estate Agent in New York

 What Does a Sponsoring Broker Do?

-Mentoring the agent he or she sponsors.
+Mentoring the agent they sponsor.

 Holding the license of the agent he sponsors.